sumwun1/Desk-Defense/README.md

 To play this game, download the whole project and run Desk-Defense.exe.
 The gitignore and README shouldn't affect the game, so you don't need to download them.

+I also made comics that are not very related to this game, but I still want you to click this link and read them: https://tapas.io/series/drawn-curtains/info

 This game is 100% action-free, RNG-free, treasure-free, character-free, win-condition-free, sidequest-free, permadeath-free, and projectile-free.

 The source code is here: https://github.com/anAwsomePerson/Develop-Desk-Defense

-Software used: Unity, GitHub, Visual Studio, Notepad++, Paint, YTMP3, Audacity, Voice Recorder, Roblox
+Software used: Unity, GitHub, Visual Studio, Notepad++, Paint, YTMP3, Audacity, Roblox

 This game is mostly inspired by the original Bloons Tower Defense and my desire to build a machine that does all my homework for me.